cmayle24/UDP-TCP/README.md

 * Give an example of both using Qt C++

 ## Breif Overview of Networking

-Computer networking refers to the practice of connecting multiple computers and devices together to facilitate communication and data sharing.
+* Computer networking refers to the practice of connecting multiple computers and devices together to facilitate communication and data sharing.
 It involves the design, implementation, and management of networks that enable the exchange of information and resources.

-In computer networking, devices such as computers, servers, routers, switches, and other network components are interconnected to create a network infrastructure.
+* Devices are interconnected to create a network infrastructure.
 This infrastructure allows devices to communicate with each other, share data, access resources, and collaborate effectively.

-Key concepts in computer networking include:

-Network Protocols: Networks rely on protocols, which are a set of rules and procedures that govern communication between devices.
-Protocols ensure that data is transmitted reliably, efficiently, and securely.
-Examples of network protocols include TCP/IP, Ethernet, Wi-Fi, and DNS.

-Network Topologies: Network topologies refer to the physical or logical arrangement of devices in a network.
-Common topologies include bus, star, ring, mesh, and hybrid.
-Each topology has its own advantages and disadvantages in terms of cost, scalability, and fault tolerance.

-Network Architecture: Network architecture encompasses the design and structure of a network.
-It involves decisions regarding network layout, hardware and software components, security measures, and scalability.
-Common network architectures include client-server, peer-to-peer, and cloud-based architectures.

-Internet and Intranet: The Internet is a global network of networks that connects millions of devices worldwide.
-It enables communication and information exchange on a global scale.
-An intranet, on the other hand, is a private network that operates within an organization, providing internal communication and collaboration.

-Network Security: Network security focuses on protecting network resources, data, and devices from unauthorized access, attacks, and vulnerabilities.
-It involves implementing measures such as firewalls, encryption, authentication, and access control to ensure the confidentiality, integrity, and availability of network resources.
+* Some key concepts are network topolgy, network infastructure, network arhicteture, network secuity
+* Today's focus is network protocols, which are the ruleset that governs communication between devices to ensure data transmission.

+## OSI and TCP/IP Model

 ## UDP:

 UDP is a connectionless protocol, meaning it doesn't establish a direct connection between the sender and receiver before sending data.

 It provides a simple and lightweight method of communication, without the overhead of establishing and maintaining a connection.
 UDP is often used for applications where speed and efficiency are more important than guaranteed delivery or reliability.
 It does not guarantee that the data will reach the destination or arrive in the correct order.
-UDP is commonly used for real-time streaming, online gaming, DNS queries, and other applications where slight delays or occasional data loss are acceptable.
+UDP is commonly used in applications where slight delays or occasional data loss are acceptable.

+### UDP Examples

 ### UDP Socket:

-A UDP socket is a programming interface that allows applications to send and receive UDP datagrams.
+A UDP socket is a programming interface that allows applications to send and receive UDP **datagrams**.
 It operates on the UDP protocol and provides an endpoint for communication between devices.
 UDP sockets are connectionless, meaning you can send packets to any destination without establishing a connection first.
 They are often used for applications that require low latency and can tolerate some data loss, such as real-time streaming or multiplayer gaming.